SEIU/bitdrop/README.md

 The fields "id" and "raw_hash" may be anything that a frontend chooses to use.
 The backend does not validate the format of these.
-However, for the security of th protocol, we will use UUIds for "id" and "SHA-1" hashes for "raw_hash."¹
+However, for the security of th protocol, we will use UUIDs for "id" and "SHA-1" hashes for "raw_hash."¹

 ## GET api/download/\<id\>